Vehicle Regulations – overview for class B

 What does “roadworthy and safe condition” mean

-The vehicle must always be in a condition that is safe to use on the road.
-This includes:
+The vehicle must always be safe to operate in traffic.
+That includes:

 • Lighting and reflectors